New figures show H&F pupils attend some of the best primary schools and continue to get some of the best exam results in the country.

 - Church schools will need you to provide extra information – they will include documents such as baptism certificates.

 - You can apply for up to six preferences – schools are not informed of the preferences you have made or the order you have placed them in.

 - You won’t definitely be offered one of your preferences – to increase your chances you should include at least one school where you’re reasonably certain your child meets the criteria.

-Our admissions web page includes a handy guide on the application process where you can find more advice.
-You can read it here.
+Our admissions web pages includes a handy guide on the application process where you can find more advice.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.